akraino-edge-stack/regional_controller-api-server/src/site/docs/workflow.rst

 - the RC will create a ``POD.py`` file in the workspace which will contain all the data (written as Python variables) describing the Blueprint, Edgesite, and user data to be used for the workflow.
 (BLUEPRINT, EDGESITE, USER_DATA, POD_UUID, NODES[])
+- the RC will also create a ``INPUT.yaml`` file in the workspace which will contain all the data (in YAML form) that was provided to the RC in the POST or PUT request.
+This data should match the input_schema in the Blueprint, with optional extra values not specified in the input_schema.

 The version of Python used inside Airflow is 3.6.